eestrada/pygdrived/README.md

 pygdrived
 =========

-A Google Drive daemon written in Python for Unix and Unix work-alikes (e.g. Linux, etc.).
+A Google Drive daemon written in Python for Unix and Unix work-alikes (e.g. Linux, FreeBSD, etc.).
 It is licensed under terms of the Apache License, Version 2.0.
 See LICENSE.txt for details.

-TODO: Add LICENSE file.
+ This could also theoretically work for Mac OS X, but there would be little point in using it since offical Google Drive software already exists from Google.

 TODO: Auto handshake (don't require user to copy/paste code).